 With just three episodes left before Girls puts itself to bed, there are an awful lot of ways this could end.
-This week’s episode explores the fairytale fantasy option — Adam, enamored with the idea of a child and using that child to help him escape his own life, embarks on a dreamy fantasy day that casts him as Hannah’s savior — the chance to escape his own life in favor of throwing himself full-tilt into someone else’s.
+This week’s episode explores the fairytale fantasy option — Adam, enamoured with the idea of a child and using that child to help him escape his own life, embarks on a dreamy fantasy day that casts him as Hannah’s saviour — the chance to escape his own life in favour of throwing himself full-tilt into someone else’s.
 A thin premise to be sure, but what is life if you don’t explore all the options?

 Adam and Jessa are probably coming to an end because something — his higher power, or the need of the show’s creator’s to give this a happy ending and not a realistic one — has told him that he needs to help Hannah raise her baby.
 Jessa’s reaction is blithe, carefree, and eerily calm.
 Adam, expecting passion, romance, anger, something, asks Jessa why she’s not hitting him, yelling, screaming, or reacting in any way.

 “Why would I?” she says with a beatific smile.
 “You haven’t done anything wrong.”

 The air-conditioner isn’t working, it’s nine thousand degrees outside, and Hannah’s pregnant.
 Her Paul Louis conversation really messed with her.
 “Imagine who I’d be if I hadn’t met my father,” she said.
 “I’m starting to think that I’m being a little naive for thinking this would all be so simple.”